Keith-Web3/Kanban-Task-Manager/README.md

 # Kanban Task Management App
-This is a Kanban Task Management app built with React, TypeScript, and Zustand.
+This is a Kanban Task Management app built with React, TypeScript, SCSS, and Zustand.
 It allows you to create, organize, and track tasks using a Kanban board interface.
+The app supports essential features of a Kanban app, including task creation, editing, and deletion, as well as theme switching.

 ## Features
 * Create, edit, and delete tasks
-* Drag and drop tasks between different columns (e.g., "To Do", "In Progress", "Done")
+* Organize tasks using a Kanban board interface
 * Automatically save task updates using Zustand for state management
 * Responsive design for a seamless experience across devices
+* Switch between light and dark themes for personalized styling

 ## Getting Started
 To get started with the Kanban Task Management app, follow these steps: